wassname/repr-preference-optimization/README.md

 #### Testing Methodology

-We intend to test this hypothesis using a framework where we can manipulate and assess the in-distribution and out-of-distribution alignment of modeled agents.
-Specifically, this study focuses on comparing our proposed method against Direct Policy Optimization (DPO) under scenarios involving significant distribution shifts, as defined in the [GENIES paper](https://github.com/Joshuaclymer/GENIES).
+Alignment needs to work out of distribution (or at least fail gracefully after capabilities) so we test how well alignment works out of distribution.
+Specifically, we compare a baseline method - Direct Policy Optimization (DPO) - with significant distribution shifts, as defined in the [GENIES paper](https://github.com/Joshuaclymer/GENIES).

 Status: Work in Progress